sulaman0/smile-analyzer/Readme.md

 - Detects facial landmarks related to the lips
 - Measures overall smile width and lip height.
 - Computes a smile score on a scale of 1-10.
-- Displays facial landmarks for visualization.
+- Displays facial landmarks for visualization

 ## Installation